The Dyson Supersonic Hair Dryer Is On Sale for Its Lowest Price Ever

 With three speed settings — fast drying, regular drying and styling — and four precise heat settings, Dyson's hair dryer is the ideal tool for fast drying and controlled styling.
 Featuring Heat Shield technology, it even stays cool to the touch for an elevated hair-drying experience.

-The Dyson sale applies to the Supersonic hair dryer in the blue and rosé colorway.
+The Prime Day sale applies to the Supersonic hair dryer in the blue and rosé colorway.
 Normally $430, the limited-edition dryer is now $330 and comes with five magnetic styling attachments, a matching Dyson-designed presentation case and exclusive brush and comb.

 Now is the best time to invest in the Dyson Supersonic and get 23% off this powerhouse of a hair dryer.